mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 > It is only by taking refuge in the Three Treasures that one can become a disciple of the Buddha and become qualified to receive all the other precepts.

-So, only by taking refuge in the Triple Treasure can you become a disciple of the Buddha, in other words *a son or daughter of the Buddha*. (*Transcriber’s Note:* Katagiri Roshi says *son*, as from the translated passage from the *Lotus Sutra* which appears later.
+Only by taking refuge in the Triple Treasure can you become a disciple of the Buddha, in other words *a son or daughter of the Buddha*. (*Transcriber’s Note:* Katagiri Roshi says *son*, as from the translated passage from the *Lotus Sutra* which appears later.
 I have added *or daugther*.)
-I mentioned this last Friday morning.
-I mentioned that the meaning of the Buddha is exactly the same as the spirit of the universe, the cosmos.
+I mentioned this last Friday morning; I said that the meaning of the Buddha is exactly the same as the spirit of the universe, the cosmos.
 So *a son or daughter of the Buddha* means that you have to completely accept the universe, where all sentient beings exist.
 There is no excuse to ignore anything in this world.
 If you accept yourself, you have to accept all sentient beings – not as something separate from your life, but as the *contents* of your life.

 So in other words, each of your lives is not different from me.
 If I accept all of your lives [as] something separate from me, that’s the intellectual world.
 [In the intellectual world,] very naturally I can discriminate between I and you; so [there is] no sense of human warmness created by the human heart or spirit; so very naturally, we cannot communicate with each other.

-So *a disciple of the Buddha* is that you have to be a *son or daughter of the Buddha*, that means you are a person who accepts all others’ life, all sentient beings, as the contents of your life.
-At that time, you are called son or daughter of the Buddha, a disciple of the Buddha.
+So *a disciple of the Buddha* is that you have to be a *son or daughter of the Buddha*; that means you are a person who accepts all others’ life, all sentient beings, as the contents of your life.
+At that time you are called son or daughter of the Buddha, a disciple of the Buddha.

 Or, [consider] the universe.
 The universe is vast.
 What do I mean?
 The universe completely accepts you.
 How?
 The universe accepts your life exactly as the content of the universe.
 The universe never separates its own life from your life.
 So all of your lives – trees’ lives, birds’ lives, and your lives – winter’s life, spring’s life – are exactly accepted as the content or quality of the universe.
 So that’s why the universe becomes Buddha.
 You are child of the Buddha.